Looking for something a little different from escape rooms? Or perhaps a cute date idea?

 Great for sunny weather and a (brisk) walk around Hyde Park, it’s £10 per person.

-The one with the thrills
+The scavenger hunt with the thrills

 Reasons you’ll want to play.
 You get to make up an agent name.
 You get a walkie-talkie.
 Your whole group gets to wear a pork pie hat.